cvat-ai/cvat/cvat/apps/documentation/installation.md

 docker-compose up -d
 ```

-Your server should still be visible (and unsecured) at `http://my-cvat-server.org` but you won't notice much chenge.
+Your server should still be visible (and unsecured) at `http://my-cvat-server.org` but you won't any behavior changes.

 ##### 3. Create certificate files using an ACME challenge